 London EC1V 0HB

 Her previous research examined the work of foreign correspondents in Africa and the way that culture, power, technology and economics shape news narratives about the African continent.
-This included extensive fieldwork with foreign correspondents in Sudan, Uganda, Kenya, Nigeria and Senegal.
+This included extensive fieldwork in Sudan, Uganda, Kenya, Nigeria and Senegal.
 In 2016 she co- edited 'Africa’s Media Image in the 21st Century' (Routledge) on the media representation of Africa.

 Finally, Dr Bunce has retained a strong interest in the media system and politics of New Zealand (her home country) and is the author of the best selling book, 'The Broken Estate: Journalism and Democracy in a Post-Truth World' (BWB, 2019) which was widely reported in the New Zealand media, including features in TVNZ, RNZ, Stuff, NZ Herald, Newsroom, Newshub and Spinoff.

 Before coming to City, Dr Bunce taught at Birkbeck, University of London and at the University of Otago.
 She also worked as a columnist / media commentator in the UK, Ireland and New Zealand.
 She continues to do media commentary for a range of international and national outlets.

 - DPhil in Politics (No corrections), University of Oxford, United Kingdom, 2013